MaireadWCI/OysterFarmManagement/README.md

 ## Colour Scheme
 <p>A combination of colours were chosen to represent the feel of the ocean and remain on theme with the brands identity.</p>
+//https://pypi.org/project/colorama/  used to apply color to the terminal text, to make it easier to read.
+Here are the colors being used: and by what feature //

 ![Color scheme](./oysterfarm.py/assets/idsflowchart_2.png)

+### Data Model

+### Flow Chart

+Designed in Lucid charts, to give deminstrate the process.

 ![Lucidchart Diagram](/idsflowchart_2.png)